8 min read

-Are you interested in becoming a yoga teacher but are not quite sure where to start?
-Or perhaps you are interested in the intensive aspects of yoga teacher training (YTT) and are looking for a comprehensive experience rather than the actual certification?
+Are you interested in becoming a yoga teacher but unsure where to start?
+Or are you interested in the intensive aspects of yoga teacher training (YTT) and are looking for a comprehensive experience rather than the actual certification?
 Either way, you have come to the right place.
 Allow us at Anahana to teach you the basics of YTT and what you should know before getting started.

 Before registering for any teacher training program, you should ask yourself, “what type of yoga is right for me?”.
 Selecting the style you want to teach is vital to finding an appropriate yoga instructor course.
 Trying out different types, either in a studio or online, will help you better understand the options to choose what you enjoy the most.